LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    | ?- specializes_class(Class, Superclass, Scope).

-For prototypes, we can query extension relations with the :ref:`predicates_extends_object_2_3` or the :ref:`predicates_extends_object_2_3` built-in predicates:
+For prototypes, we can query extension relations using with the :ref:`predicates_extends_object_2_3` built-in predicates:

 .. code-block:: text